fp8/start-typescript/README.md

 1. Update the `.name` to your project name
 1. Ensure that `.license` is updated to your desired license

+## @proj Alias

+The alias `@proj` is created to point to `./src` directory.
+This allow you to avoid use of relative reference in your code.
+Use of `@proj` is specially import in tests as `test:dist` task will switch to use `./dist` so the compiled version of code is tested.
+This is done at the end of the `build` task.

 # Run the sample project